The Universal Free School Meals Initiative

 - Has left care and is subject to a child arrangement order (previously known as a residence order)

-Parents or carers who think their child may be eligible for Pupil Premium should contact Mrs Beck in the office for further details.
+Parents or carers who think their child may be eligible for Pupil Premium should contact the school office for further details.

 It is a requirement that all Schools report on their Pupil Premium allocation, use and impact on attainment.
 We will do this on a yearly basis and display the information here on our website.
-The reports are available below.
+The Pupil Premium Strategy Statement for 2021/2022 can be found below.